gkjohnson/three-mesh-bvh/README.md

 ## MeshBVHVisualizer

 Displays a view of the bounds tree up to the given depth of the tree.
+Update() must be called after any fields that affect visualization geometry are changed.

 _Note: The visualizer is expected to be a sibling of the mesh being visualized._